Kasambahay Law: Rights of Household Workers in the Philippines (2026 Guide)

 Sino ang Kasambahay?

-Under RA 10361, a kasambahay (domestic worker) is any person who regularly performs household work in the employer's home.
-This includes both live-in and live-out arrangements.
-The law covers:
+Under RA 10361, a kasambahay is any person who regularly performs household work in the employer's home — both live-in and live-out.
+This includes yaya, cook, gardener, labandera, household driver, general househelper, and any other person doing regular domestic work.

-Sa ilalim ng RA 10361, ang kasambahay (domestic worker) ay sinumang tao na regular na gumaganap ng gawaing bahay sa tahanan ng employer.
-Kasama rito ang parehong live-in at live-out na kaayusan.
-Sakop ng batas ang:
+Sa ilalim ng RA 10361, ang kasambahay ay sinumang tao na regular na gumaganap ng gawaing bahay sa tahanan ng employer — parehong live-in at live-out.
+Kasama rito ang yaya, cook, hardinero, labandera, household driver, general househelper, at sinumang ibang tao na gumagawa ng regular na domestic work.

 Who is NOT covered: Service providers and family drivers employed by companies (not individuals), persons who perform domestic work only occasionally or sporadically, and family members who perform household chores without pay are not considered kasambahay under the law.